Colorado Alcohol Rehab Menu

 • Loss of control--Not being able to stop drinking once drinking has begun.

-• Physical dependence--Withdrawal symptoms, such as nausea, sweating, shakiness, and anxiety after stopping drinking.
+• Physical dependence on alcohol--Withdrawal symptoms, such as nausea, sweating, shakiness, and anxiety after stopping drinking.

-• Tolerance--The need to drink greater amounts of alcohol to get "high."
+• Tolerance of greater amounts of alcohol--The need to drink greater amounts of alcohol to get "high."

 For clinical and research purposes, formal diagnostic criteria for alcoholism also have been developed.
 Such criteria are included in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, published by the American Psychiatric Association, as well as in the International Classification Diseases, published by the World Health Organization.